teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/software/Software_Dependencies.md

 This document records the software environment, external dependencies, module structure, calibration tools, and reproducibility requirements used by **Team Sentio's autonomous vehicle, Starlight** for **World Robot Olympiad 2026 - Future Engineers**.

-The dependency record follows the current **Revision 27 competition architecture**.
+The dependency record follows the current **Revision 29 competition architecture** documented for the final September 2026 submission.

 | Item | Current Configuration |
 | --- | --- |